veronica089/metad_extract/README.md

 # Learning repo
 Trying to understand how to use git:
-I created a branch!!
-Yeah!
+I now know how to create a branch!!